Story and photos by Miriam Raftery

 The County, Cal Fire, and other firefighting agencies have learned a great deal from those fires.
 It’s a testament to their good works that we haven’t had another raging inferno on the scale of those 2003 or 2007 firestorms in the past decade, though there have been smaller but still severe fires such as the Chariot Fire that torched Mount Laguna, or the Border Fire that again torched parts of Potrero.
 But we are seeing much better coordination and communication among multiple fire agencies, better equipment, contributions from Native American tribes, SDG&E (which Cal Fire held responsible for three of the fires) and the County.

 After the fire, I visited a site near where the Harris Fire was believed to have started, off of Harris Ranch Road (photo, right).
 The cause of the Harris Fire, remains unknown.
-Power lines were ruled out; there were none at the site.
+Power lines were ruled out; there were none at the site, though three of the other fires in the 2007 firestorms were found by state regulators to have been caused by electrical power lines and equipment.

 There were many rumors, but none have ever been confirmed, and no one was ever held responsible for the Harris Fire that cost so many lives and destroyed countless dreams.